-One in eight deaths from heart disease and strokes avoided if we all ate a Mediterranean Diet full of whole grains, nuts and seeds, olive oil, fish, garlic, vegetables and fruit, with less meat and cheese products.
+One in eight deaths from heart disease and strokes would be avoided if we all ate a Mediterranean Diet full of whole grains, nuts and seeds, olive oil, fish, garlic, vegetables and fruit, with less meat and cheese products.

-Cambridge University researchers sponsored by the UK Medical Council have conducted a ‘careful and rigorous’ study (1) showing that those people who adopted a Mediterranean Diet or Rainbow Diet most closely, reduced their heart disease risk by 3.9 per cent and death risk by 12.5 per cent.
+Cambridge University researchers sponsored by the UK Medical Council have conducted a ‘careful and rigorous’ study (1) showing that those people who adopted a Mediterranean Diet, or Rainbow Diet most closely, reduced their heart disease risk by 3.9 per cent and death risk by 12.5 per cent.

 Dr. Nito Forouhi and a team of scientists reviewed data from 24,000 men and women over the age of 40 across a period of 20 years, monitoring their eating, smoking and exercise habits closely.

 Those who adhered most closely to the colourful Mediterranean Diet, were also less likely to smoke and more likely to exercise.
 Chris Woollams, former Oxford University Biochemist said, “The Rainbow Diet is a natural diet – it’s been around for a thousand years.
 It’s a ‘lifestyle diet’.
 It’s is not just about the food but sunshine and vitamin D, exercise and community.
 The people who adhered to the diet and lifestyle reduced their cardiovascular and stroke risk enormously.